ajpagente/public_notes/security_references.md

 * [Troy Hunt](https://www.troyhunt.com/) - Troy Hunt runs [I Have Been Pwned](https://haveibeenpwned.com/) and posts insightful blogs on breaches and other security topics.
 * [The Daily Swig](https://portswigger.net/daily-swig) - The Daily Swig contains cybersecurity news and security articles.
 It is by the company that develops Burp Suite.
 * [MITMProxy Publications](https://mitmproxy.org/publications/) - These is a collection of blog posts, research, and talks curated by the creators of mitmproxy.
 The page is not regularly updated however you can find some interesting links.
+* [sk3ptre's blog](http://skptr.me/) - sk3ptre collects Android malware and makes it available on his Github account.
+He does not post a lot of articles but the ones he wrote are quite informative.

 ## Tutorials/Courses/Trainings
 * [Web Security Academy](https://portswigger.net/web-security) - Free, online web security training from the creators of Burp Suite